kjappelbaum/ml_molsim/README.md

 cd ml_molsim2020
 ```

-Now you can activate the course environment
+Now you can activate the course environment you created in the carpentry module.
+If you didn't create it there, head to the instructions of the first module and create it now

 ```(bash)
 conda activate che609